MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/operating-system.md

 1. Leave the update restart option set to either **Restart immediately**, or select **Schedule restart**, set the date and time, and then select **Install updates**.
 1. Repeat the previous steps to apply Windows updates to each server.

-## Get the latest firmware updates from your hardware provider
+### Get the latest firmware updates from your hardware provider
-Now you're ready to get your hardware provider's latest firmware updates.
+To get your hardware provider's latest firmware updates:
 1. Visit the [Azure Stack HCI solutions](https://azure.microsoft.com/products/azure-stack/hci/) website.
 1. On the website, select [Azure Stack HCI Catalog](https://www.microsoft.com/cloud-platform/azure-stack-hci-catalog).
 1. On the Preferred hardware vendor page of the catalog, under **Hardware partners**, reference your Azure Stack HCI hardware provider.